YOUR STORY BEGINS WITH A MILESTONE

 Day 06: El Salto / Summit (5960) / El Salto

 The big day has arrived!
 The group will wake up very early in the morning, have breakfast, and begin the ascent.
-It will be a long day, lasting around 2:00 p.m.
-We will attempt to reach the summit, where we will enjoy an incredible experience, and return to camp.
-We will rest tonight, satisfied with having achieved our goal.
+It will be a long day, around 14 hours.
+We will attempt to reach the summit, where we will enjoy an incredible experience, and then return to camp.
+We will rest tonight with the satisfaction of having attempted the summit.

-Day 07: El Salto / Shelter in Vallecitos
+Day 7: The Waterfall / Refuge in Vallecitos

-The group will descend from the waterfall to a shelter, making the final effort of the expedition.
-We'll rest for a while and continue our journey to Mendoza, arriving in the city in the late afternoon.
+The group will descend from the waterfall to a refuge, marking the final effort of the expedition.
+We'll rest for a while and then continue our journey to Mendoza, arriving in the city in the late afternoon/evening.
 End of services.

 Extra day due to bad weather.